 DOCTOR OF PHILOSOPHY IN ELECTRICAL AND COMPUTER ENGINEERING OR MECHATRONIC SYSTEMS ENGINEERING DEGREE REQUIREMENTS

-The objective of the PhD in ECE or MSE degree programs is to provide an educational environment that encourages students to develop the ability to contribute to the advancement of science, engineering and technology through independent research.
-The PhD students of the 21st century may pursue academic, research, entrepreneurial and/or industrial careers.
+The objective of the PhD in ECE or MSE degree programs are to provide an educational environment that encourages students to develop the ability to contribute to the advancement of science, engineering and technology, through independent research.
+The PhD students of the 21st century may pursue academic, research, entrepreneurial, and/or industrial careers.
 We offer opportunities to develop individualized plans of study based on the students’ previous experience and desired research areas.
 The plan of study allows students to work on interdisciplinary research, while also satisfying the PhD in ECE or MSE degree requirements.

 Admission to the PhD Program